 Various division led in-service training sessions will be held during the year.
-An annual three day in-service training will be conducted for all enforcement members.
-A three day motor carrier sergeant conference will also be conducted during the year.
-A one day Level VI annual inspector refresher training is also planned.
+An annual three day in-service training will be conducted for all enforcement members at the Michigan State Police Training Academy.

-Michigan will be conducting a motor carrier officer recruit school beginning in August of 2017 and ending in December of 2017.
-A second recruit school is also planned to begin in August of 2018.
-Recruit school travel costs included in the budget are only for the grant period beginning October 1, 2017 through September 30, 2018 and include the cost of lodging and meals for recruits and temp staff.
-The total travel costs for the school is projected at \$115,642.
-Based on historical data, the recruits are projected to spend approximately 59% of their time on MCSAP activities after academy graduation.
-Therefore, recruit school travel costs included in the budget are based on 59% of the total cost of \$115,642, or \$68,229.
+MSP-CVED will be conducting the 23rd Motor Carrier Officer Recruit School beginning in August of 2018 and ending in December of 2018.
+The 24th Motor Carrier Officer Recruit School is also planned to begin in August of 2019.
+Recruit school travel costs included in the budget are only for the grant period beginning October 1, 2018 through September 30, 2019 and include the cost of lodging and meals for recruits and temp staff.
+Total school travel costs are multiplied by 59% which is the percentage that officer recruits are projected to spend on MCSAP activities upon graduation.